 The first significant contribution on NFL betting markets comes from Zuber et al. (1985).
-Zuber et al. test for market efficiency in the NFL betting market based on the notion that the best unbiased predictor of the actual point spread of an NFL game should be the spread offered by Las Vegas directly before the game.
+Zuber tests for market efficiency in the NFL betting market based on the notion that the best unbiased predictor of the actual point spread of an NFL game should be the spread offered by Las Vegas directly before the game.
 This is equivalent to the financial notion that forward prices are the best unbiased predictors of future spot prices.
 Using a regression that incorporates the closing spread and team-specific statistics, Zuber is able to predict winning strategies with a 95% confidence level, as well as devise gambling strategies that return profits in excess of the vigorish (Zuber et al. 1985).
 Later, Sauer et al. (1988) revisit the Zuber strategy and determine that losses would occur to bettors using this strategy if it had been extended past 1985 to 1988.

 Examining the period from 1976 to 1994, Gray and Gray (1997) find evidence that Las Vegas has historically overpriced favorites and discounted home teams in NFL wagering markets.
 Further, Gray and Gray find that teams that beat the spread in a given season typically continue beating spreads in upcoming games more often than teams that had performed poorly relative to the spread.
 This phenomenon demonstrates that Las Vegas is slow to incorporate a team's historical performance into prices.
-Gray and Gray also demonstrate that bettors place more emphasis on teams' recent performance than performance earlier in the season.
+Gray and Gray also demonstrate that Las Vegas overreacts to teams' recent performance - overshooting when setting gambling prices.
 This finding suggests that sports bettors possess a short memory and are too quick to discount a team's performance earlier in the season.
 Using this premise, Gray and Gray construct an economically significant strategy that involves betting on good teams that have not played well as of late.

 Other studies have found additional evidence supporting the existence of inefficiencies within the gambling market.
 Fodor et al. (2013) find evidence of hindsight bias, since too much emphasis is put on teams' performance over the previous season when pricing for the first week of a new season.
-Davis et al. (2015) expand on this by demonstrating that too much emphasis is put on teams' performance in the first week of a season when pricing spreads for the second week.
+Davis et al. (2015) expands on this by demonstrating that too much emphasis is put on teams' performance in the first week of a season when pricing spreads for the second week.
 However, while many of these studies have identified inefficiencies in the gambling market using behavioral biases of bettors, few researchers have explored gambling markets' incorporation of one core informational resource, the Internet.

 Recently, academics have started using data from Internet-based resources as proxies for popular sentiment.
-Sinha et al. (2013) incorporate Twitter data into a predictive model for NFL outcomes and find that the aggregated "wisdom of crowds" represented by Twitter data has predictive power for NFL outcomes.
-While Sinha et al. present a test case of how to utilize social media to directly predict discrete NFL outcomes, neither they nor any other academics have tested the implications of changing popular sentiment on gambling price movements over the course of the gambling week.
+Sinha et al. (2013) incorporates Twitter data into a predictive model for NFL outcomes and finds that the aggregated "wisdom of crowds" represented by Twitter data has predictive power for NFL outcomes.
+While Sinha presents a test case of how to utilize social media to directly predict discrete NFL outcomes, neither he nor another academic has tested the implications of changing popular sentiment on gambling price movements over the course of the gambling week.